-Unlike COPD, pneumonia is an infection (either bacterial, viral, or fungal) that you can catch, like the flu (but way worse).
+Unlike COPD, pneumonia is a bacterial, viral, or fungal infection that you can catch, like the flu, only worse.
 Those air sacs that emphysema loosens?
 Pneumonia inflames them and fills them with fluid, making breathing incredibly difficult and reducing oxygen levels in the blood.

 The bottom line: COPD weakens patients’ respiratory systems, and not only does that make it easier for pneumonia to swoop in, but also worsens symptoms.
 This is why it’s essential for COPD patients to keep a careful watch for pneumonia symptoms—the earlier you catch it, the more you can do about it.

 How to Tell If It’s Pneumonia or a COPD Flare-Up

 Here’s the problem with COPD and pneumonia: COPD flare-ups, or exacerbations, look a whole lot like pneumonia symptoms.
 These include things like shortness of breath, a tightening of the chest, and a difficulty with speech due to a lack of oxygen.

 Pneumonia has a few telltale symptoms that COPD patients should look out for, though.
 These symptoms aren’t typically associated with COPD, so if you experience them along with the symptoms noted above, it might be time to seek medical care:

 Risks of Pneumonia and COPD